bmwh237/eightfold-path/documentation_main.md

 on my VM - Apache2, PHP, and MySQL.
 Now that we've hit the halfway point of the class it makes sense that we'll be moving onto more complicated operations.
 Here's the to-do list for this week:
+- [x] Install and set up Apache2 and create a web page (HTML
+      file)
+- [ ] Install and configure PHP and create index.php file,
-- [ ] Install and set up Apache2, PHP, MySQL on my VM
+- [ ] Install MySQL, create a user profile, and a practice database
 - [ ] Successfully display the opac.php file in the browser
       and submit a screenshot on Canvas
 - [ ] Submit link to notes and reflection to GitHub repo